-I have had a Philips 40" 4k Screen since 2015 and it's one of the best tech investements in terms of utility.
+I have had a Philips 40" 4k Screen since 2015 and it has been one of the best tech investments in terms of utility.
 Being able to run 4K at 100% resolution was a game changer in terms of screen real estate for so many things.
-Development obviously as any sort of dev environment regardless of Web or Desktop requires running so many different applications at the same time.
+For software development having a large screen is a life saver regardless of Web or Desktop requires running so many different applications at the same time.
 Especially in these days of using Live Reload having browser, debug tools as well as a development environment with your server side code open and being able to see it all on a single screen is awesome.

 Another awesome use of a 4K screen at 100% is using audio recording software as I often do.
 Check out this Audio DAW setup (using the now free Cakewalk on Windows by BandLab in this case):

 I can see 15 tracks plus the mixing console, including expanded panels, and even one or two effects plugins at the same time.
 This is pretty awesome especially when mixing down songs.

 So I decided to finally give in and buy another 4K screen and I decided on buying a slightly smaller 32" screen instead of another 40 incher.
 I picked up a LG 32" 4K screen (32UL500-W) from Amazon and hooked that up to the Mac and it works great there.